apache/dubbo-website/blog/zh-cn/dubbo2-js-en.md

 - Body length: message body length, type int,record bytes of body content.
 - Body content: request param, where serializedresponse parameters are stored.

-<span data-type="color" style="color:#212121">Protocol messages will eventually become bytes and be transmitted using TCP.
+Protocol messages will eventually become bytes and be transmitted using TCP.
 Any language that supports network modules and has a socket will be able to be communicatedwith.
 Then, why cross-language support is difficult?
-There are two main obstaclesin calling service in Java using other languages:</span>
+There are two main obstaclesin calling service in Java using other languages:

 1. <span data-type="color" style="color:#24292E">How </span><span data-type="color" style="color:#212121">can different languages ​​represent data types in java, especially dynamiclanguages with possible non-strict data types</span>?
 2. <span data-type="color" style="color:#24292E">How to serialize string across language?</span>